Firefly (airline): 2012–2019: Consolidation, market positioning, and financial struggles

-Following the cessation of Firefly’s jet operations in 2011, the airline refocused on its core regional turboprop services.
-Its fleet expansion plans included an order by parent company Malaysia Airlines in December 2012 for 36 ATR 72-600 aircraft, with 20 allocated to Firefly and 16 to MASwings.
-These modernized aircraft were intended to bolster Firefly’s domestic and regional connectivity by enhancing its capabilities on short-haul routes.
+Following the cessation of Firefly's jet operations in 2011, the airline refocused on its core regional turboprop services.
+Several planned turboprop route expansions were also shelved, including services to Bangkok–Don Mueang (via Kota Bharu), Bengkulu, Jambi and Pangkalpinang.

+Its fleet expansion plans nevertheless included an order by parent company Malaysia Airlines in December 2012 for 36 ATR 72-600 aircraft, with 20 allocated to Firefly and 16 to MASwings.
+These modernised aircraft were intended to strengthen Firefly's domestic and regional connectivity by enhancing its short-haul operating capabilities.
 However, two Boeing 737-400 jets remained under Firefly's charter division until they were retired in 2014.

 Challenges soon arose when contractual disputes between Malaysia Airlines and the Ministry of Transport Malaysia over MASwings' use of the new ATR 72-600 aircraft for Rural Air Services (RAS) subsidies delayed further deliveries.
 Compounding these issues, Malaysia Airlines faced severe financial difficulties starting in 2015, which led to the cancellation of the remaining ATR 72-600 orders.
 By 2016, Firefly retired all eight of its newly delivered ATR 72-600 aircraft and scaled back its expansion plans as it struggled to maintain operations in an increasingly competitive market.

 During this period, Firefly faced significant competition from emerging carriers such as Malindo Air, which entered the market in 2013 and rapidly expanded its domestic and regional networks.
 This competition, combined with aggressive pricing strategies from carriers like AirAsia, placed considerable pressure on Firefly's market share and profitability.
 By 2018, Firefly reported a net loss of RM49.41 million, contributing only 3.35% of the Malaysia Aviation Group's (MAG) total revenue.

 In response, MAG initiated a strategic review of its subsidiaries to identify potential areas for improvement.
 Firefly's role was reassessed as part of MAG's Long-Term Business Plan (LTBP), announced in 2019, which identified the airline as a key component in the recovery of Malaysia's aviation sector.
-The plan emphasized leveraging Firefly’s strengths in regional operations and underserved routes, with discussions also exploring the potential reintroduction of jet services to improve competitiveness in the low-cost carrier market.
+The plan emphasized leveraging Firefly's strengths in regional operations and underserved routes, with discussions also exploring the potential reintroduction of jet services to improve competitiveness in the low-cost carrier market.
 However, these efforts were constrained by limited resources and a need for financial restructuring across the group.